 As the 2020 national election cycle becomes more intense these next several weeks, we believe that LCWR’s practice of contemplative dialogue, deep listening, and mutual respect are prophetic actions that we can offer in these difficult days.

 With that in mind, we have created an eight-week long experience, “A More Perfect Union: 2020 Election Reflections.”
 During these next eight weeks we are inviting people of faith across the country to prayer and dialogue.
 We hope you will gather groups of community members, friends, colleagues, or neighbors for some virtual conversation about the state of our democracy.
 We encourage you to stretch beyond your comfort zone.
 Invite those who don’t normally sit around your table.
 The greater the diversity, the more fruitful the dialogue.
 Wouldn’t it be amazing if scores of faith-filled groups across the country took just an hour each week to talk about the values we share and the challenges we face as a nation.

-Week 1 reflection, “Out_of_One_Many” is available here.
+Week of Sept 22nd Reflection: “Out_of_One_Many” is available here.
 Please share it as widely as you are able.

 Towards a More Perfect Union: 2020 Election Reflections

 As women religious, we are called to bring our faith and our voices to the public square.
 While that is a daily responsibility, our presence and voices have never been more needed.
 How do we even begin to create communion in the face of a divisive climate in a polarized society?
 How do we enter into dialogue when so much of the public conversation about policy and politics, the direction of our country, and the 2020 election is filled with anger and disrespect?
 How can we possibly contribute to the work of building “a more perfect union”?

 We believe that LCWR’s challenge to contemplative dialogue, deep listening and mutual respect are the prophetic actions that we can offer in these difficult days of discernment.